dhabersack/islovely.co/_firetips/2020-08-05-mapping-over-objects.md

 const numbers = [1, 2, 3]
 const coordinates = { x: 1, y: 2, z: 3 }

-// 👍 we can `map` over an array to double all items numbers.map(double)
+// 👍 we can `map` over an array to double all elements numbers.map(double)
 // ⇒ [2, 4, 6]